barthisrael/gridJS/README.md

 # gridJS
-This is a component written in javascript for managing excel like spreadsheets.
+This is a component written in javascript to manage excel like spreadsheets.